intersective/app/README.md

 `*.com?do=secure&auth_token=*&redirect=*&tl=*`

 #### Required parameters:
+- `auth_token` - the auth token used to authenticate user
 - `redirect` - the page you will be redirect to
 - `tl` - timeline id of the program you are in